 Green-lipped mussels, also known as New Zealand green mussels, are from New Zealand.
 They are a specific species of mussel known scientifically as Perna canaliculus.
 These mussels are distinct for their greenish shell edges, which give them their name.
 Green-lipped mussels are known for their unique flavor and nutritional benefits.

-"Half shell" refers to a style where seafood, typically clams, oysters or mussels, are served with one-half of the shell intact.
-This means that the mollusk is presented with its shell divided into two parts, with one side removed to expose the meat while the other side remains attached.
+"On the half shell" refers to a style where seafood, typically clams, oysters, or mussels, are served with one half of the shell intact.
+This means the mollusk is presented with its shell divided into two parts, one side removed to reveal the meat while the other remains attached.

 "📖 Recipe"